ahmedelmoughazy/NavigationKit/README.md

 swift package plugin generate-navigation
 ```

-The plugin:
-- Scans all Swift files for `@Routable` views
-- Extracts view parameters from initializers
-- Generates enum cases with associated values
-- Creates view instantiation logic
-- Handles default parameters and environment objects

 ## Best Practices

-1. **Use the @Routable Macro**: Mark all views you want in your route enum with `@Routable` for automatic code generation.
+1. **Use the @Routable Macro**: Prefer the macro over manual conformance for consistency and reduced boilerplate.

 2. **Environment Objects**: Views can use `@EnvironmentObject` for dependencies—these are automatically excluded from route parameters.

-3. **Organized Navigation**: Create a dedicated route enum per major feature or module for better organization in large apps.
+3. **Organized Navigation**: Create a dedicated `Route` enum per major feature or module for better organization.

 4. **State Management**: Keep navigation state separate from view state—the router manages navigation, views manage content.

 5. **Testing**: Use the router's published properties to test navigation flows without UI.

-## Architecture

-NavigationKit is built on several key components:

-- **Router**: Observable state manager with Combine publishers using type erasure
-- **BaseNavigation**: SwiftUI container with NavigationStack integration
-- **@Routable Macro**: Swift macro for marking views for code generation
-- **RouteGenerator**: Build-time code generator that scans for `@Routable` views
-- **GenerateRoutes Plugin**: SPM command plugin for route generation

 ## Examples